DID YOU KNOW - Crossing the border with your pet? Know the rules

 Here’s the link with all the details: https://www.cdc.gov/importation/dogs/rabies-free-low-risk-countries.html

-But, you say, you’re a cat person and your cat that likes to cruise the Lakes with you.
+CATS: But, you say, you’re a cat person and your cat likes to cruise the Lakes with you.
 There are rules for cats, too.

 The CDC requires cats appear healthy upon arrival and are subject to inspection at ports of entry.
 The CDC states, “Cats are not required to have proof of rabies vaccination for importation into the United States.
-However, CDC recommends that all cats be vaccinated against rabies, and your US destination may have additional requirements.”
+Since Canada requires cats to be vaccinated for rabies, Fluffy will have been vaccinated.
+There is no CDC Cat Import Form to complete.

-Please don’t leave Rex or Fluffy stuck at the border.
-Know the rules.
+Please don’t leave Rover or Fluffy stuck at the border.
+Understand and have the required documentation on board!